Mriganka-codes/X-Twitter-scraper-without-using-API/README.md

 # Twitter Scraper

-A Python-based Twitter scraper that automatically scrapes tweets containing specific keywords every 24 hours without using the Twitter API.
+A Selenium and Python-based Twitter scraper that automatically scrapes tweets containing specific keywords every 24 hours without using the Twitter API.
+A twitter account will be required for login.

 ## Features